AD. This blog post is sponsored by Spitalfields Market.

 Today I’m sharing the top 3 London markets you must check out (in my opinion).
 If you’re planning a trip to London, make sure to add these to your bucket list or itinerary!

 My Top 3 London Markets

-Thus concludes my top 3 favourite markets in London.
-Portobello Road deserves a notable mention due to the picturesque location of Notting Hill, and I totally need to check out Columbia Road’s Flower Market!
+That concludes my top 3 markets in London you need to check out!
+Portobello Road deserves a notable mention due to the picturesque location of Notting Hill, and I totally need to check out Columbia Road’s Flower Market.

 All the best,